 But the judge doesn’t let the jury hear about it and a medical attorney in New Jersey wins the new trial.

-An actual NJ medical attorney case that was recently decided: Mrs. Frances Parker sued her late husband’s surgeon, John W. Poole, M.D., for medical malpractice.
+An actual medical attorney case in New Jersey that was recently decided: Mrs. Frances Parker sued her late husband’s surgeon, John W. Poole, M.D., for medical malpractice.
 Mr. Parker was diagnosed with colon cancer.
 A tumor was discovered during a colonoscopy.
 Dr. Poole operated to remove the cancer.
-After removing the tumor, the doctor performed an open “anastomosis.”
+After removing the tumor, the doctor performed an open anastomosis.
 In layman’s language, Dr. Poole sewed Mr. Parker’s colon back together.
 There were no difficulties during the surgery.

 Mrs. Parker’s NJ medical attorney sued Dr. Poole.
 The NJ medical attorney claimed that Dr. Poole negligently performed the first operation, creating a leak.
 The leak, claimed the NJ medical attorney, led to blood poisoning (sepsis).
 Finally, the NJ medical attorney contended that the doctor, after seeing evidence of infection in the second surgery, should have performed an ileostomy.
 An ileostomy is a procedure where a loop of small bowel is externalized to stop feces from coming into the abdomen.
 This would have drained the abdomen of infectious fluids.
 Only after being healed should Mr. Parker have undergone the corrected anastomosis.

 At trial, the medical attorney tried to introduce Dr. Poole’s out of court testimony to the jury.
 In that testimony, Dr. Poole admitted that “I have to assume that the blood poisoning was related to the anastomotic leak.”